Fillers: Questions to Ask Before Choosing an Injector

 A lot of people assume they'll get fillers once and be done.
 That's rarely how it works.

-Ask how treatments are typically layered over time.
-Not in a sales-driven way, but in a planning sense.
+Ask how treatments are typically layered over time, not in a sales-driven way, but in a planning sense.
 Some areas benefit from gradual build-up.
 Others don't need repeat work for a while.

 It's also worth asking how previous filler affects future sessions.
 Does it integrate?
 Does it need to be dissolved?
 This tends to surprise first-time patients.

 From experience in clinical settings, this is where long-term satisfaction is built.
 Slow, intentional adjustments tend to age better than aggressive first sessions.
+And if the injector talks about pacing and reassessment instead of immediate transformation, that's usually a good sign.

 About Communication Style During Treatment